fulcrumgenomics/pybedlite/README.md

 conda activate pybedlite
 ```

-Note that versions of pybedlite >= 0.0.2 cannot at present be installed via pypi
+Note that while there is a version of pybedlite on pypi versions of pybedlite >=
+0.0.2 cannot at present be installed via pypi because they have dependencies
-because they have dependencies that preclude publishing to pypi.
-For this reason
+that preclude publishing to pypi.
+For this reason installation via conda is
-installation via conda is preferred.
+preferred.

 **Requires python 3.6+**

-# Getting Setup for development work
+# Getting Setup for Development Work

 [Poetry][poetry-link] is used to manage the python development environment.